mollersuite/mollermethod/README.md

 <div align="center"><img src="https://5079.ml/5079mlicon.svg" alt="mollermethod" height="100"><h1>mollermethod</h1></div>

+# Deprecated

+mollermethod's UI depended on Roblox's desktop beta sidebar.

+They have removed the sidebar and replaced it with the legacy UI.

 ## trendsetter

 trendsetter is mollermethod's ui, to be exact what you see when you pause.
 It's what we've been